Agalinis aspera (Rough False Foxglove)

 More photos

 Photos courtesy K. Chayka and Peter M. Dziuk taken at Glacial Lakes State Park, Pope County.
-Photos courtesy John Thayer taken at Spring Creek Wildlife Management Area, Becker County.
+Photos by John Thayer taken at Spring Creek Wildlife Management Area, Becker County.

 Comments